 Alexander (2020) offers a key guide for dialogic teaching.
 It spans both primary and secondary phases.
 Teachers can use "A Dialogic Teaching Companion" (Routledge) to improve practice.

 Wiliam, D. (2011).
 Embedded Formative Assessment.
 Solution Tree.
-Explains hinge questions and real-time assessment.
+This explains hinge questions and assessment during the lesson.

 The EEF Toolkit (2018) has evidence on dialogue.
 It covers Philosophy for Children and similar work.
 These interventions can help learners.
 Consider the toolkit when planning lessons.